 How are arteriovenous malformations diagnosed and treated?

 - Cerebral angiography, also called cerebral arteriography, provides the most accurate pictures of blood vessel structure in brain AVMs.
-A special water-soluble dye, called a contrast agent, is injected into an artery and highlights the structure of blood vessels so that it can be seen on X-rays.
+A special water-soluble dye, called a contrast agent, is injected into an artery and highlights the structure of blood vessels so that they can be seen on X-rays.

 Three surgical options are used to treat AVMs: conventional surgery, endovascular embolization, and radiosurgery.
 The choice of treatment depends largely on the size and location of an AVM.
 Endovascular embolization and radiosurgery are less invasive than conventional surgery and offer safer treatment options for some AVMs located deep inside the brain.

 - Radiosurgery is an even less invasive therapeutic approach often used to treat small AVMs that haven't ruptured.
-A beam of highly focused radiation is aimed directly on the AVM and damages the walls of the blood vessels making up the lesion.
+A beam of highly focused radiation is aimed directly on the AVM and damages the walls of the blood vessels that make up the lesion.
 Over the course of the next several months, the irradiated vessels gradually degenerate and eventually close, leading to the resolution of the AVM.

 What are the latest updates on arteriovenous malformations?

-- Vascular endothelial growth factor (VEGF) is a protein involved in the formation of new blood vessels during embryonic development and following injury.
+Vessels in brain AVMs have abnormal wall structure and are prone to rupture, causing life-threatening bleeding in the brain and long-term disability.
+At the present time, it is not well understood how these vessels are formed.
+Vascular endothelial growth factor (VEGF) is a protein involved in the formation of new blood vessels during embryonic development and following injury.
 Excessive expression of VEGF may play a role in the cause and development of brain AVMs.
-NINDS-funded researchers are determining the safety and effectiveness of using an adeno-associated virus (which causes a slight immune response and is not known to cause disease) in an animal model to prevent progression of or reverse the production of abnormal blood vessels.
+NINDS-funded researchers are learning more about the formation of brain AVM vessels and studying an adeno-associated virus (which causes a slight immune response and is not known to cause disease) as a way to block the effects of VEGF and thus prevent progression of or reverse the production of abnormal blood vessels.